-A. the \pounds per MW calculated by reference to the total TNUoS income derived from generators divided by the total system Transmission Entry Capacity, in each case using figures for the Financial Year prior to that in which the Relevant Interruption occurs, this is then divided by 365 to give a daily \pounds per MW rate; or a) in the case of an Affected User other than an Interconnector Owner the MW arrived at after deducting from the Transmission Entry Capacity for the Connection Site the sum of the Connection Entry Capacity of the unaffected BM Units at the Connection Site; and b) in the case of an Affected User who is an Interconnector Owner the MW specified in the Transmission Entry Capacity for the Connection Site.
+A. the £ per MW calculated by reference to the total TNUoS income derived from generators divided by the total system Transmission Entry Capacity, in each case using figures for the Financial Year prior to that in which the Relevant Interruption occurs, this is then divided by 365 to give a daily £ per MW rate; or

-B. the actual \pounds per MW of an Affected User by reference to the tariff in the Use of System Charging Statement for the Financial Year in which the Relevant Interruption occurs divided by 365 to give a daily \pounds per MW rate.
+B. the actual £ per MW of an Affected User by reference to the tariff in the Use of System Charging Statement for the Financial Year in which the Relevant Interruption occurs divided by 365 to give a daily £ per MW rate.